vu-it/macOS-web-help/_posts/2017-12-08-adobe-creative-cloud-license-renewed.markdown

 ## New License

-We have started distributing a new license for the Creative Cloud Suite that is valid until May 2018.
+We have started distributing a new license for the Creative Cloud Suite which is valid until May 2018.
 The license will install on your Mac if you are connected to a VU network (wired or wireless).

 ## Affected applications